-Making his Supercross debut, Cianciarulo wasted no time by winning in his first attempt at round one of 250cc East Supercross in Arlington.
+Making his supercross debut, Cianciarulo wasted no time by winning in his first attempt at Round one of 250cc East Supercross in Arlington.
 He collected another two wins in Indianapolis and Detroit before injuring his shoulder, which forced him to relinquish his championship hopes.
 His injury sidelined him for the rest of the 2014 season.

 Before the start of his debut season, Cianciarulo was forced to miss the first four rounds of the Pro Motocross Championship due to illness.
-He returned to score five top 10 moto finishes including a podium in the first moto in Utah.
+He returned to score five top ten moto finishes including a podium in the first moto in Utah.